Updated: Feb 13

 These cookies are inspired by Ma'amoul - a Middle Eastern cookie stuffed with date paste or chopped walnuts or pistachios and dusted with powdered sugar.
 The traditional Ma'amoul is pinched after being shaped into a ball or pressed into a special mold for a pretty design, a very time-consuming process that required a lot of patience.
-We, instead, make it an every day easy to make cookies by using similar buttery crispy dough with dates-based filling, rolled into a log, and sliced into small pieces.
+We, instead, make an everyday easy-to-make cookie by using similar buttery crispy dough with dates-based filling, rolled into a log, and sliced into small pieces.

 A combination of both butter and vegetable oil gives the cookies a tender, melt-in-the-mouth texture.
 It's not an overly sweet cookie, no sugar is added to the dough, and the tahini in the filling balances the sweetness of the dates.
 Be generous and spread a thick layer of filling on the dough to make it truly shine in every single bite.

 1/4 cup (50 gr) canola, or other neutral oil

 1/2 cup (120 gr) water, at room temperature

 290 gr date paste (available in Middle Eastern grocery stores)